grafana/mimir/docs/configuration/arguments.md

 - `max_fetched_series_per_query` / `querier.max-fetched-series-per-query`
   This limit is enforced in the queriers on unique series fetched from ingesters and store-gateways (long-term storage).

-## Ingester Instance Limits
+## Ingester instance limits

-Cortex ingesters support limits that are applied per-instance, meaning they apply to each ingester process.
+Mimir ingesters support limits that are applied per-instance, meaning they apply to each ingester process.
 These can be used to ensure individual ingesters are not overwhelmed regardless of any per-user limits.
 These limits can be set under the `ingester.instance_limits` block in the global configuration file, with command line flags, or under the `ingester_limits` field in the runtime configuration file.

 An example as part of the runtime configuration file: